Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Summary

 \section{Summary}

 As an important and active research topic in hadron spectroscopy, the exploration of the hadronic molecular states is full of opportunities and challenges.
 Since the discovery of the charmonium-like state $X(3872)$ in 2003, there have been extensive experimental and theoretical investigations around the hadronic molecules, which is because the masses of a number of new hadronic states are very close to the corresponding thresholds of two hadrons.
-In addition to providing their mass spectra, we still need to make more efforts to reveal other aspects of the hadronic molecular states, where their electromagnetic properties are valuable physical observables.
-The electromagnetic properties of the hadronic molecular states mainly include the magnetic moments and the radiative decay widths, which may reflect their inner structures.
+In addition to providing their mass spectra, we still need to make more efforts to reveal other aspects of the hadronic molecular states, where their electromagnetic properties are the valuable physical observable.
+The electromagnetic properties of the hadronic molecular states mainly include the radiative decay widths and the magnetic moments, which may reflect their inner structures.

-In Ref. \cite{Sun:2012sy}, the mass spectra of the $B_c$-like molecular states composed of the $D^{(*)}_{(s)}$ and $B^{(*)}_{(s)}$ mesons were investigated.
-For further disclosing the properties of the $B_c$-like molecular states, in this work we first carry out a systematic study of the magnetic moments of the $B_c$-like molecular states associated with their mass spectra, where the constituent quark model is applied in the concrete calculation.
-By performing a quantitative calculation, we find that (i) the $D^*B^*$ molecules and the $D_s^*B_s^*$ molecules with the same quantum numbers have extremely similar magnetic moments, (ii) the $DB^*$ state with $I(J^P)=0(1^+)$ and the $D^*B$ state with $I(J^P)=0(1^+)$ have obviously different magnetic moments, and (iii) the magnetic moment property can be considered as the effective physical observable to distinguish the hadrons with different configurations, especially with identifying the conventional $B_c$ mesonic states and the $B_c$-like molecular states with the same quantum numbers and similar masses.